 You’ll want to build a social media following specifically for your Etsy business.
 I mainly like Instagram as I get way more interaction there than on Facebook.
-Probably because the Facebook pages only show to a small percentage amount to your followers.
-Don’t sign up for the business instagram account.
-They could eventually show you less and less like Facebook since they were bought out by Facebook.
+Probably because the Facebook pages only show to a small percentage of your followers.
+Don’t sign up for the business Instagram account.
+They could eventually show you to less and fewer people like Facebook since they were bought out by Facebook.

-Establish a following on whatever social media sites you prefer, use relative hash tags for your product and watch the likes, comments and follows come in.
-(Especially on Instagram)
+Establish a following on whatever social media sites you prefer, I recommend Instagram and Pinterest, and to use relative hashtags for your product and watch the likes, comments and follows come in.
+(Especially on Instagram and Pinterest)

 Introduce new products on social media first that way you get them interested enough, they’ll be waiting for you to list it on Etsy.
 Announce sales with coupon codes, flash sales, giveaways, whatever to get a little online traffic.

 Click on the relative hashtags that you’ve used in your posts and go heart a few of the people’s photos who have used the same hashtag.
 It gets them over to your profile and can lead to a possible sale.
 For instance, I use the hashtag #idrinkandiknowthings from #gameofthrones since I have made a mug and tumbler with that quote.
 Then I go heart peoples public posts.